ethereum-lists/chains/README.md

  * width and height are optional - but when one is there then the other must be there also
  * format is either "png", "jpg" or "svg"

-If the chain is an L2 you can link it to the parent chain like this:
+If the chain is an L2 or a shard of another chain you can link it to the parent chain like this:

 ```json